Holidays

 Taking the matter further

-If you believe the organiser or retailer misled you over any aspect of the package holiday, report your complaint to the Citizens Advice consumer service.
+If you believe the tour operator misled you over any aspect of the package holiday, report your complaint to the Citizens Advice consumer service.
 Your complaint can be referred to trading standards.

-See the 'Problems with flights' guide if your flight was delayed, cancelled, re-routed or denied boarding or your luggage was lost or damaged.
+If your flight was delayed, cancelled, re-routed or denied boarding or your luggage was lost or damaged, the 'Problems with a flight - what are your rights?'guide gives more information.

-The 'Timeshares and holiday clubs' and 'Holidays and travellers with disabilities' guides also give useful information.
+The 'Timeshares & holiday clubs' and 'Holidays & travellers with disabilities' guides also give useful information.

 Other legislation